fordfrog/ruian2pgsql/README.md

 * Added --no-gis command line switch that disables import of GIS data.
 * Added support for MySQL databases if --no-gis is used.
+* Prepared statements are now initialized only once and not each time new file is processed.

 ## Version 1.3.0